 Anyway, here are the body parts most damaged by German pillows according to 160 grumpy sleepless foreigners in Germany.

-Such a pity that you cannot even get a nice massage to undo this damage thanks to Corona lockdown these days.
+Such a pity that you cannot even get a nice massage to undo this damage thanks to the COVID-19 lockdown these days.
 Here are some at-home massagers that can relieve some pain caused by these German torture devices.

 But what do Germans say about their beloved pillows?

-How do you use these pillows anyway?
+How do they use these pillows anyway?
 Fold them over?
-Or do you just raise your upper body?
+Or do they just raise your upper body?
+Do they love them?
+Hate them?
 What do Germans have to say about these pillows?
 I found some noteworthy (paraphrased) recommendations on the wild wild web.